necoline/portfolio/content/time-series/story/developmentseed/index.md

     {
       startdate: "2019-09-02",
       enddate: "2020-04-02",
-      description: "Planned and built tools for a variety of clients", },
+      description: "Contributed as a fullstack developer to prjects for clients throughout all lifecycles", },
     {
       startdate: "2019-04-02",